 How does the defense formation react to the line of offense?
 How fast does the puck travel over the ice?
 Analyses and game evaluations are essential in competitive sports.
 So far, however, these evaluations could only be done after the puck has been in play.
 At the "2019 Honda NHL All-Star Weekend" ice hockey matches in San José, USA, from January 24 to 27, 2019, fans and experts experienced a new dimension of data analysis for the first time.
 The data of players and puck were analyzed and processed in real time – an absolute novelty.
-In the course of 2020, the system will be installed nationwide in all 32 stadiums of the professional ice hockey league "National Hockey League NHL".

 The necessary technology for this was developed by a team of about 20 researchers from the Fraunhofer Institute for Integrated Circuits IIS in Nuremberg, Germany.
 It is marketed by jogmo world corp.
 A New York spin-off in which Fraunhofer IIS holds 25 percent of the shares.
 On behalf of the team, Thomas von der Grün and Norbert Franke from Fraunhofer IIS and Thomas Pellkofer from jogmo world corp. will be receiving the Joseph von Fraunhofer Prize.

 "We have placed a transmitter in the puck that sends a signal to a total of 16 receivers distributed throughout the stadium," explains von der Grün, head of department at Fraunhofer IIS.
 The special feature lies not only in the real-time analysis and the large number of traceable players, but mainly in the high tracking rate.
 With the new feature, the position of the puck can be measured 2,000 times per second.
 At a puck speed of 140 kilometers per hour, this means: every two centimeters.
 The system determines the player's position 200 times per second.